There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 - Open exchange, or open auction, is commonly referred to as real-time bidding (RTB).

-In open exchanges, advertisers bid on ad space in real-time, to serve their targeted ads to a preferred audience.
+In open exchanges, advertisers bid on ad space in real-time to serve their targeted ads to a preferred audience.
 You may be familiar with this type of bidding if you have ever served content on Google, Facebook, or other online platforms.

 To decide which media (ad space available on websites and video) to bid on, advertisers can use a programmatic exchange (automation technology) to assess data on the web page and user.
-Information is gathered on the user’s cookie history, the URL, content of the webpage, and location of the ad space – all in a fraction of a second.
+Information is gathered about the user’s cookie history, the URL, content of the webpage, and location of the ad space – all in a fraction of a second.

 When advertisers combine the open ad exchange with behavioral targeting, they can reach consumers most likely to have an interest in their product – but only if they have the highest bid.